VWilliams86/Odin-Recipes-Updated/README.md

 # odin-recipes
 Web Challenge #3
-This is three recipes that i like to enjoy from time to time!
+This is three recipes that I like to enjoy from time to time!